Best No KYC Crypto Cards 2026

 Marcus works in cybersecurity and is philosophically opposed to sharing personal data with startups.
 He wants maximum asset control.
 Monthly card spend: $3,000.

-Marcus realizes his real concern is asset control, not identity privacy.
+Marcus realizes his actual concern is asset control, not identity privacy.
 Even with KYC, a self-custodial card means the issuer never holds his crypto.
 He picks MetaMask Metal ($199/yr): his funds stay in his wallet, the 3% cashback on his first $10K in spending (then 1% above) still nets $361/yr, and if MetaMask's card program shuts down, his crypto is untouched.
 Annual difference vs no-KYC RedotPay: $793 ($361 net vs -$432).

 Five Mistakes with No-KYC Cards